ACCIDDA/vaxflux/docs/model_details.rst

 Curve Families
 --------------

 `vaxflux` starts with selecting a curve family.
-The curve family will be used to define the general shape of the vaccination uptake curve across all seasons and covariate combinations, but with different parameters.
-A curve, :math:`f(t\vert\theta_1,\dots,\theta_n)` should have a few key properties:
+The curve family will be used to define the general shape of the cumulative vaccination uptake curve across all seasons and covariate combinations, but with different parameters.
+A curve, :math:`f(t\vert\theta_1,\dots,\theta_n)`, should have a few key properties:

 - As :math:`t \rightarrow -\infty` then :math:`f(t \vert \theta_1, \dots, \theta_n) \rightarrow 0`.
 - As :math:`t \rightarrow \infty` then :math:`f(t \vert \theta_1, \dots, \theta_n) \rightarrow L \leq 1`.